-7. It's easy to feel overwhelmed by all of the meet-ups and scheduled events outside of the conference, especially if you're an introvert like myself.
+7. Determine your purpose.
+It's easy to feel overwhelmed by all of the meet-ups and scheduled events outside of the conference, especially if you're an introvert like myself.
 I have two pieces of advice here.
 First, plan to attend only those that support your purpose.
 Before you go, decide what you want to get out of the week.
 Do you really want to meet your teacherlebrities?
 Then be sure to attend the Blogger Meet-up.
 Do you want to network with other like-minded sellers?
 Then, for me, that meant attending the Full-time Seller Meet-up.
 Decide your focus and use it to weed out events that don't quite fit.
 Second, have a wingman.
 (See number six above.)

 8. What to wear.
 For the most part, sellers come dressed to impress.
 Women come in their cutest maxi or summer dresses and men are business casual in khakis and polos.
 Of course, this isn't true for everyone, there are some in jeans and shorts.
 But, that's definitely the minority.

 No matter your attire, be sure to wear comfortable shoes because you'll be walking a lot.
 If you've never been to Vegas, each resort is like a small city in and of itself.
 Just getting from the conference center to your room is a hike.
 Add walking to lunch, walking to other hotels, or exploring the strip and you'll be tired in no time.

 Also, bring layers.
 Yes, it is the desert and it's 110 degrees outside, but the A/C is on full blast inside and you might get chilly.
 For someone like me, it's paradise, but my thin-skinned friends were miserably wishing they had brought a sweater.